-Newspapers all over the country were getting shut down, consolidated, or moving to a once a week, twice a week publication with an online website to update daily on news and info.
+Newspapers nationwide were getting shut down, consolidated, or moving to once-a-week, twice-a-week publications with online websites to update everyone daily on news and info.

-I watched sadly as they sold our press.
-We outsourced our printing to our competitor.
+I watched sadly as the Coloradoan sold thier press.
+We outsourced our printing to our competitor, Denver Post.

-I remember going on a tour when I was a kid, seeing it in action pressing newspapers from plates the design team had created.
+I remember going on a tour of the Coloradoan when I was a kid, seeing the press in action, printing newspapers.

-I also got a tour of the same press when I started working in the advertising department, but it wasn't running at the time.
+I also got a tour of the press when I started working in the Coloraoan advertising department, but it wasn't running at the time.

-Working at a media news publishing company for ten years helped me learn even more about advertising and digital marketing.
+Working at a media news publishing company for ten years helped me learn so much about advertising and digital marketing.

-From the beginning of social media and the internet, I was there and trying out every possible thing.
+From the beginning of social media and the internet, I was there and trying everything.

-It became so ingrained into my daily life, that I became an online examiner in my free time, writing stories about my roller derby team.
+It became so ingrained into my daily life, that I became an online examiner in my free time, writing stories about roller derby.
+(A sport I joined at 26).

 This taught me more about journalism, writing content for targeted audiences, and promoting it on social media.